It’s “Revise, Remix & Redistribute” not, “Repeat, Redo & Replicate.”

 Extending on the idea that many have a centrist view of open source, that is, “I’m going to create a new…” instead of “I’ll join your…”, are those who do not embrace open projects outside their domain.
 I think most folks would call bullshit if Linus Torvolds showed up to present at LinuxWorld using Windows 8; or Martin Dougiamas taught online through Blackboard; or the Drupal community site ran on Ektron?
 I don’t want to call anyone out by name, but next time you’re at OSCON; LinuxWorld; DrupalCon, the Apereo conference; a MoodleMoot; the Open Education Conference; the World Open Educational Resources Congress or any other meeting of an open community of practice, look around at the crowd attending the conference, and especially those presenting, to see how many are actually using open source products, services, resources or artifacts (i.e presenting their “Benefits of Using Open Source” presentation via Microsoft PowerPoint on a Mac).
 Probably not enough.

 It seems like, to me, there would be some sort of transitive property for open source.
 If the logic of those promoting an open source project is, “my project is open source, open source is good, therefore my project is good,” then “your project is open source, open source is good, therefore your project is good.”
 Now I will be the first to admit that not all open source projects are good–either feasible (meet user needs) or viable (a healthy community).
-My point is that if you think folks should consider your project because of the merits of open source development then you should also do others the same curiosity However with so little folks actually interested in openness, but rather promoting their open product, we just don’t see the level of adoption we should with all open initiatives.
+My point is that if you think folks should consider your project because of the merits of open source development then you should also do others the same courtesy.
+However with so little folks actually interested in openness, but rather promoting their open product, we just don’t see the level of adoption we should with all open initiatives.
 Basically, if I can be blunt, you’re a hypocrite if you get up in front of your peers to proclaim the superiority of your project because it embraces open principles and practices, arguing it is those principles and practices that yield better products, but you yourself have not adopted other open resources.
-“Hold on, let me open up PowerPoint to tell you about how bad commercial software is.”
+“Hold on, let me open up PowerPoint to tell you about how bad proprietary software is.”

 The next-first, best thing you can do…